 The Werner Gundersheimer Conservation Lab offers internship opportunities to students enrolled in a US Conservation Program.
 Students interested in applying for a final year internship should contact us with an application letter and a resume.
 In-person interviews will be scheduled if possible.
 Funding for conference or workshop participation might be available, but cannot be guaranteed.

-Internships are available in Acquisitions, Cataloging, Curatorial Support, Digital Initiatives, Exhibitions and Reader Services.
-The Central Library internship program gives preference to graduate students pursuing a master’s degree in library science or museum studies.
+Internships are available in Acquisitions, Cataloging, Curatorial Support, Digital Initiatives, Exhibitions, and Reader Services.
+The Collections internship program gives preference to graduate students pursuing a master’s degree in library science or museum studies.
 Please note that while we accept applications on an ongoing basis, we meet on a quarterly basis to consider internships for the academic fall semester, spring semester, or for full or part-time summer internships.

 We are not currently accepting applications for internships.